Thomas E. Breidenthal: Episcopacy

-Personal life
+Personal life and death

-He has served on the boards of Kenyon College, Bexley-Seabury Seminary, in addition to various civic and ecumenical engagements.
-Breidenthal and his spouse, Margaret Garner Breidenthal, married in 1984 and have two adult daughters, Magdalene and Lucy.
+Breidenthal served on the boards of Kenyon College, Bexley-Seabury Seminary, and the National Association of Episcopal Schools in addition to various civic and ecumenical engagements.
+Breidenthal and his wife, Margaret Garner Breidenthal, married in 1984 and had two daughters, Magdalene and Lucy.

+The Diocese of Southern Ohio announced on May 2, 2026, that Breidenthal had entered hospice care.
+He died on the Feast of the Ascension, May 14, 2026, at the age of 75.